 Tips on managing a workplace investigation

 - Be fully aware of your legal obligations.
 Dismissing an employee prior to conducting a full investigation may be perceived as a denial of natural justice.
 Fair Work Australia may find such actions unreasonable and the employee could be reinstated, or compensation awarded.
-Conducting a full investigation will be the best

 - Be clear about what the investigator’s role is.
 That is to establish what the facts are and to prepare a comprehensive report - not to determine guilt or apportion